nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 });
 ```

-The above property is a "getter".
-That is, it is limited to retrieving its value.
+The preceding property is a "getter".
+That is, it can only retrieve a value.
 If you try to set the `fullName` property it will be ignored.
 Observe:

 ``` javascript
 var user = User.create({